-The way it works is, you install the app, login with Facebook account, and just pick what gender and age range you’re interested in.
+The way it works is, you install the app, log in with a Facebook account, and just pick what gender and age range you’re interested in.
 That’s it.
-Now, the Happn app on your phone keep tracks of your location, whenever you come near another Happn user, it keeps a log.
-By the end of day, when you open the app, it display a timeline of profiles you passed by and at what time.
-If you like someone, you can sent them crush.
+Now, the Happn app on the phone keep tracks of your location, whenever you come near another Happn user, it keeps a log.
+By the end of the day, when you open the app, it displays a timeline of profiles you passed by and at what time.
+If you like someone, you can send them a crush.

-Pros: Happn provides a great platform to meet people around you, weather at your workplace or neighbour.
+Pros: Happn provides a great platform to meet people around you, whether at your workplace or neighbor.

 Like Tinder, only, mutual crushes can send messages to each other, so you’ll never get pulled into a conversation with someone that you don’t like

 Cons: Like Tinder, the only way to join Happn is to have a Facebook account.
 Also, in order to use the app, you need to keep GPS ON all the time, which might lead to additional battery drain.

 Price: Freemium ($20/month)